aroomofmyown/aroomofmyown.github.io/wiki/books2025.md

 ---
 # My 2025 Books
 A list of my 2025 reads as of 10/11/25, sorted by month.
-Current Read: I Who Have Never Known Men - Jaqueline Harpman
+Current Read: The Invisible Life of Addie LaRue - V.E.
+Schwab

 ### January
 Blood & Honey - Shelby Mahurin